No one has favorited this theater yet

 An unusual aspect of the Embassy Cinema is the ‘double rake’ in the stalls floor.
 The floor slopes down towards the screen as normal, then at a point halfway down, it slopes up at a steeper angle towards the screen.
 Seating was provided for 1,200 in stalls and circle.
 There was a stage 12 feet deep and five dressing rooms.
 The proscenium opening was 42 feet wide.

-The former Embassy Cinema is a Grade II Listed building.
+The Odeon is a Grade II Listed building.

 Just login to your account and subscribe to this theater